Zityuen/Takeout-Web-App/README.md

 # Takeout Web Application
-> Implemented the main part of a real business takeout mobile web applicaiton which is used to deliver foods nearby.
+> Implemented the main part of a real business takeout mobile web applicaiton which is used to deliver foods in Wuhan, China.
+It can scale to any sized defive and any platform.
+The amount of users has exceeded 25,000 in 2017.

 <br></br>
 ## Build Setup